Hamilton police arrest one suspect, search for second in shooting death of Good Samaritan

-Police in Hamilton say they've arrested one man in the fatal shooting of a Good Samaritan and are looking for a second suspect.
+Police arrested one man and were looking for another Monday in the fatal shooting of a Good Samaritan in Hamilton, a case that also prompted the city's paramedic service to investigate its response to the incident.

-Yousif Al-Hasnawi was shot when he tried to intervene as two men were accosting an older man in downtown Hamilton on Saturday night.
+Yosif Al-Hasnawi – described by police as a brave young man who was trying to do the right thing – was shot when he tried to intervene as two men were accosting an older man in downtown Hamilton on Saturday night.

-Police say they arrested one man around 3:30 a.m.
-Monday and charged the 20-year-old with accessory after the fact to murder.
+Police say they arrested a 20-year-old man in connection with the shooting around 3:30 a.m. on Monday and charged him with accessory after the fact to murder.

-Hamilton police say they have identified a second suspect as the alleged shooter and are in the process of applying for a warrant for second-degree murder.
+A second suspect, who police said was the alleged shooter, was still being sought and police said they were in the process of applying for a warrant for second-degree murder.

+The two suspects turned on Al-Hasnawi when the 19-year-old tried to help an older stranger, police said.

 "This young man was doing what he felt was right in the situation," Det.
 Sgt.
 Steve Bereziuk told reporters.
 "He was a brave young man."